aki-kb/calabrese_lab_scripts/README.md

 # calabrese_lab_scripts
-Scripts for processing genomics datasets in the Calabrese Lab.
+Custom scripts for NGS data analysis in the Calabrese Lab.